-&lt;sup>110 In the case of an Assistant Pastor, the phrase "Are you now willing to accept the call of the Session as Assistant Pastor..." is appropriate.
+109 In the case of an Assistant Pastor, the phrase "Are you now willing to accept the call of the Session as Assistant Pastor..." is appropriate.

-- D. It is appropriate that a charge be given to the Ordinand(s) and to the congregation suitable for the occasion.
-Following the installation, it is appropriate that the members of the congregation or the Officers and their representatives demonstrate their reception of and commitment to the Ordinand(s) by coming forward and giving an appropriate greeting. - E. The event shall be recorded in the minutes of the Commission (if appointed) and the ordaining/installing court.
+- congregation or the Officers and their representatives demonstrate their reception of and commitment to the Ordinand(s) by coming forward and giving an appropriate greeting. - E. The event shall be recorded in the minutes of the Commission (if appointed) and the ordaining/installing court.